TowerBR/backup_software_testing/README.md

 # Conclusions so far

 * Duplicati has a serious point of failure represented by the use of local databases.
 The time expended (by the software and by the users) dealing with repairs, reconstructing, etc is excessive.
-But the worst thing is that database crashes reduce one of the most essential features of backup software: reliability.
+But the worst thing is that these database crashes reduce one of the most essential features of backup software: reliability.
 So I suspended the use of the software.
 But I believe that in the future it might be interesting to evaluate it again.

 * For backup of Evernote repositories with Duplicacy, the best configuration seems to be the use of 1M fixed chunks (for a ~4Gb database).
 Although there is still a problem with the backup after the Evernote "optimize" command is performed, this impact can be minimized by synchronizing the execution of this command and the Duplicacy prune commands.